Termination blog series 2 of 4 (Just Causes 2)

 - (3) GSIS law RA 8291

-But investors and capitalists also enjoy certain prerogatives and rights, this is to ensure an atmosphere that is conducive to productivity and profit .
+But business owners also enjoy certain prerogatives and rights, these, to ensure an atmosphere that is conducive to productivity and profit .

 On my last post, we initially discussed about just causes with little acts, that overtime, can lead to termination of employment.
-On this issue, we’ll continue to discuss just causes, but cover a single but grave and serious act that can lead to outright separation.
+On this issue, we’ll continue to discuss just causes, but cover a single but grave and serious act that can lead to outright separation, akin to killing a man.

-Again. let me remind all readers that no disciplinary action can be imposed unless “due process of law” is observed.
-Furthermore, employers should expect that terminated employees will question the legality of the dismissal before the Department of Labor and Employment.
+Before proceeding, let me remind that no disciplinary action, much more termination can be rolled out unless “due process of law ” is observed.
+Furthermore, business owners and line managers should expect that terminated employees will question the legality of the dismissal before the Department of Labor and Employment.

 - Serious misconduct or willful disobedience by the employee of the lawful orders of his employer or representative in connection with his work;